Skip to main content

 Explore

-Explore is a one day a week, socially-engaging personal development programme, run over six weeks.
+Explore is a one day a week, socially-engaging personal development and skills programme, run over six weeks.

 Explore offers